MWestberg3/big-data-processing/doc/Plan.md

 **Deliver:**

 *   Write brief and honest answers to these questions: *(Note: do this before you complete **Phase 5: Deployment**)*
     * What parts of your program are sloppily written and hard to understand?
         * Are there parts of your program which you aren't quite sure how/why they work?
+          * I don't entirely understand the Report.py code.
+The handle variable I created makes sense to me (I received help from a tutor), however, I definitely need some more practice.
+          * I think if I take some extra time and study more about how the rpt function call works, that would be very beneficial to me in the end.
         * If a bug is reported in a few months, how long would it take you to find the cause?
+          * I think I could find it pretty quickly.
+I am learning more about how to use the debugger, and I could figure out where to put the check points.
+Also, using the wolf hunt method would really help me to narrow down where to find the bug.
     * Will your documentation make sense to...
         * ...anybody besides yourself?
+          * yes.
+I think I documented this one a lot better than my last assignment.
+Especially using english instead of computer language.
         * ...yourself in six month's time?
+          * Yes.
+I think especially me, looking side by side with the code, would be able to follow the methods I created and what the goals are for each method.
     * How easy will it be to add a new feature to this program in a year?
+      * I think it would be pretty difficult to add a feature to the program.
+I would have to change quite a bit.
+It would take a lot of effort on my part.
     * Will your program continue to work after upgrading...
         * ...your computer's hardware?
+          * yes.
+My hardware would be able to run it.
         * ...the operating system?
+          * I believe so.
+I don't see why it wouldn't.
         * ...to the next version of Python?
+          * If they change the way you call and create dictionaries, that would greatly hinder the program.
+Also, the way I called rpt, and sorted that data, if python chanes the way that is handled, that would ruin the program.
 *   Fill out the Assignment Reflection on Canvas.